nus-cs2103-AY2223S2/tp/README.md

 ![Ui](docs/images/Ui.png)

 ## Overview
 **MediMeet** is a desktop application for doctors to manage their patients’ details and appointment dates.
-This will help them manage their own appointments and mitigate the need for a personal assistant or appointment manager, while also saving costs in the process.
+It helps them manage their own appointments and mitigates the need for a personal assistant or appointment manager, while also saving costs in the process.

 **MediMeet** is:
 * written in Java, in OOP fashion